Photo/Go Ito

 Winner of the 99th All Japan Championships GS

-The MTi skis I rode in the 2021 season seemed to flex well.
+The "MTi" skis I rode in the 2021 season gave me the impression of being very flexible.
 The entire ski flexed beautifully, and the edges cut in well in the first half of the turn.

-The Ti² skis I rode in the 2022 season gripped the snow better than the MTi.
-However, they were stiffer than the MTi.
-Because there were two metal pieces in the ski center, you needed more force to slow down as you gained speed.
-On the flip side, they offered excellent stability when you picked up speed.
-The feel was similar to the GS skis I specialize in.
+The "Ti²" skis I rode in the 2022 season gripped the snow surface and turned even better than the "MTi".
+However, they are stiffer than the "MTi".
+As there are two metal plates in the center of the ski, you need to exert force to control it when you pick up speed.
+On the other hand, the stability when you pick up speed is outstanding.
+It feels similar to the skis I use for giant slalom, which is my specialty.

-also skied at Giant in Shiga Kogen between races, and there was no wobble even on the practice race slope.
-With the MTi, I sometimes noticed a slight wobble at the tip and tail, perhaps due to the good flex.
-I didn't feel that with the Ti².
+I also skied at Giant in Shiga Kogen between races, and there was no wobbling even on the practice race slope.
+With the "MTi", perhaps because it flexed so much, I was sometimes a little concerned about the wobbling of the tip and tail.
+I didn't feel that way with the "Ti²".

 Check out this video of Tomii Taiga's skating.
 You can also see Sakamoto Gota riding the 82Ti